Install the Mission Control server runtime using the embedded Kubernetes cluster

 -

-into an environment that does not allow access to the internet.
-This is also known as an airgap install.
+Into an environment that does not allow access to the internet.
+This is also known as an airgap installation.

 -